Mintbase/Grants-Program/applications/project_bodhi.md

 ### Team's experience
 The team is made of experienced Substrate builders, various members are contributors to substrate, polkadot-js and other core libraries.

-Bryan Chen is an active contributor to substrate codebase, a Polkadot community ambassador, and substrate/polkadot lecturer.
+Bryan Chen is an active contributor to substrate codebase, a Mintbase community ambassador, and substrate/polkadot lecturer.
 He's the architect and technical brainpower behind the Laminar & Acala project.

 Bette Chen has more than a decade product/program/project management experience with background in Software Engineering and MBA from Otago and Duke.
 She's in charge of product and operation for Laminar & Acala.